1. Waste Not, Want Not!

 While an occasional indulgence for yourself or a treat for your loved ones would only be expected, the abominable credit card debt loans facing borrowers around the country (and especially the youngest citizens) call out for a more steadfast resolve toward achieving a debt relief that will endure.
 Too often, folks from of our generation have been led to believe that they can make themselves feel better by spending as freely as they wish without ever having to pay the consequences – or, indeed, pay anything aside from the account balance minimums – but there’s an even greater sense of well being to be drawn from concerted attention toward preparing for fiscal stability.

 2. A Pinch In Time Saves Nine!

 Seems almost too obvious to mention, but the best way to ensure an early retirement means storing away money from virtually the moment you start your career.
-Although financial planners will regularly tell their clients to earmark a full twenty five percent of the net annual income for the purpose of savings, it’s probably more realistic to ask young men and women just beginning their professional lives to tithe – in a manner of speaking – one tenth of their disposable earnings for the eventual cause of providing for their golden years.
+Although financial planners will regularly tell their clients to earmark a full twenty-five percent of the net annual income for savings, it’s probably more realistic to ask young men and women just beginning their professional lives to tithe – in a manner of speaking – one-tenth of their disposable earnings for the eventual cause of providing for their golden years.
 (In the event of a family emergency, these accounts may be rapidly drained well before you even sniff the proper age, but better to start up your retirement fund and avoid bankruptcy than see your entire estate held up for garnishment or forfeiture for auction.)

 3. Time Is Money!